rodrigoacastro/dragongame/README.md

-# dragongame
+# Dragongame

 A game to kill a dragon, in Python 3 - UNDER IMPLEMENTATION

-# creators
+# developers
-Rodrigo Araújo e Castro
+Rodrigo Araújo e Castro;
 Paulo Belato